 If the programmer specifies that a program uses this scope, the program reads from the scope OrbixSSL any settings not defined in the custom scope.
-It ignores settings in the default application scope OrbixSSL.ServerNames.Bank.
+It ignores settings in the default application SCOPE OrbixSSL.ServerNames.Bank.

-To specify that a program uses a custom scope, a C++ programmer calls the method IT_SSL::initScope(), described on page 176.
+To specify that a program uses a custom scope, a C++ programmer calls the method IT_SSL::initScope().
 Use custom scopes for all servers that include OrbixSSL code.
 Use the default server scope OrbixSSL.ServerNames only for existing servers that do not contain any OrbixSSL code.